Adaptive Policy and Cisco ISE

 To perform 802.1X authentication on an MS switchport please follow our MS Switch Access Policies (802.1X) documentation.

 Note: In Dashboard, you can assign either an Access Policy or a Static Tag, not both.
 If you are using RADIUS to assign policy, ensure that the RADIUS server is always sending back a SGT Value.
+If RADIUS does not respond with an SGT, the switch will attempt to match the client's IP to an IP to SGT map.
+If one is not present, the switch will assign the client to a value of 0.

 MR WPA2-Enterprise configuration